KavyaMistry369/Planeto/README.md

 view high-quality images, and learn fascinating facts about each planet, enabling an educational and entertaining journey through the galaxy.

+special features of this app are it includes a 3d model of the sun and planets and a 3d model of each planet.

 https://github.com/KavyaMistry369/animation_final/assets/130814792/6899e38d-9d7e-48f7-b133-f3f49cfef5ae